Yukesh432/transformer-model/readme.md

 Why there is variations?

---- Majority Label Bias i.e. GPT3 is biased towards answers that are frequent in the prompt.
+---Majority Label Bias i.e. GPT3 is biased towards answers that are frequent in the prompt.
 Eg. when a text classification prompt has class imbalance in few shot setting, i.e. if we have something like :

 PROMPT:

+*Review: Thie pizza is good enough for me*

+*Sentiment: Positive*

+*Review: I dont like that movie much*

+*Sentiment: Negative*

+*Review: This is a very congested place to live in*

+*Sentiment: Negative*

+*Review: Your joke doesnt make me laugh.
+It just made me feel sad.*

+*Sentiment: Negative*

+*Review: The weather is nice.
+We're going hike.*

+*Sentiment:*
 """
-Review: Thie pizza is good enough for me

-Sentiment: Positive

-Review: I dont like that movie much

-Sentiment: Negative

-Review: This is a very congested place to live in,

-Sentiment: Negative

-Review: Your joke doesnt make me laugh.
-It just made me feel sad.

-Sentiment: Negative

-Review: The weather is nice.
-We're going hike.

-Sentiment:

-"""
 Here in the last line , the probable output sentiment is "Negative".
 Why?
 Due to imbalance class

+--- Recency Bias:

+--- Common Token Bias:

+Contextual Calibration Helps to improve the variation seen in this setting.

 - **Demonstration Formatting:** Demonstration formatting deals with how we present the task sample for few-shot learning.
 A common way is to concatenate the user query and task sample with a template.
 Differenet prompt engineering techniques deals with how do we demonstrate the task.
 We can portays the dample data in a form of yes/no question, or chain-of-thought reasoning format, etc.